magento/merchdocs/src/stores/stores-all-create-store.md

 | `yourdomain.com/store1`<br>`yourdomain.com/store2` | Each store has a different path, but shares the same domain. |
 | `store1.yourdomain.com`<br>`store2.yourdomain.com` | Each store has a different subdomain of the primary domain. |

-## Step 1: Choose the Store Domain
+## Step 1: Choose the store domain

 The first step is to choose how you want to position the store.
 Will the stores share the same domain, each have a subdomain, or have distinctly different domains?
 For each store, do one of the following: